Which compost for which job, how much, and when. No waste, no guesswork.

 Soil improver / well-rotted manure

-You're feeding soil, not filling a pot — cheaper per litre
+You're feeding soil, not filling a pot, so it's cheaper per litre

 Blueberries, rhododendrons